-Overcoming slow customer payments is not a new endeavour for businesses in certain sectors.
-Businesses in the industrial sector like construction, engineering, building, and manufacturing are familiar with the cash flow uncertainty of a delay in receiving monies invoiced.
-The speed at which customers settle their debts continues to slow due to the COVID-19 pandemic, which prompted a tightening of the global economy.
-With fiscal year 2021 well underway, rethinking the reasons behind the sluggish resolution of balances owed can offer solutions to this ongoing pain point.
+Overcoming slow customer payments is not a new endeavour for businesses.
+The speed at which customers settle their debts slowed during the pandemic and is yet to recover.
+With fiscal year 2022 well underway, rethinking the reasons behind the sluggish resolution of balances owed can offer solutions to this ongoing pain point.

 Adequate cash flow prevents businesses from needing to dip into credit resources any time they require equipment upgrades or other capital investments.
 Businesses in the Industrial sector often struggle with sub-standard cash flow.
 Whilst they are rich in assets, they fall short in day-to-day operations and short-term asset purchases.